Nishanksingla/Dating-App/README.md

 2.)Then you need to set config file.

-	you need to add phonegap facebook plugin in your config.xml file (https://build.phonegap.com/plugins/257).
+	Now you need to add phonegap facebook plugin in your config.xml file (https://build.phonegap.com/plugins/257).
 	Fill the value of your app id and app name.
 		<gap:plugin name="com.phonegap.plugins.facebookconnect">
 		     <param name="APP_ID" value="737970306223941" />